ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-The Connection Priority Connection Property operates on entangled Connections using the same approach as in {{msg-priority}}: when allocating available network capacity among Connections in a Connection Group, sends on Connections with higher Priority values will be prioritized over sends on Connections with lower Priority values.
-In keeping with the principle of least surprise, transport system implementation should, in the absense of other requirements, assign each Connection the capacity share (M-N) x C / M, where N is the Connection's Priority value, M is the maximum Priority value used by all Connections in the group and C is the total available capacity.
-However, the Priority setting is purely advisory, and no guarantees are given about the way capacity is shared.
-Each implementation is free to implement a way to share capacity that it sees fit.
-See {{priority-in-taps}}.
+The Connection Priority Connection Property operates on entangled Connections using the same approach as in {{msg-priority}}: when allocating available network capacity among Connections in a Connection Group, sends on Connections with lower Priority values will be prioritized over sends on Connections with higher Priority values.
+Capacity will be shared among these Connections according to the Connection Group Transmission Scheduler property ({{conn-scheduler}}).
+See {{priority-in-taps}} for more.

 # Managing Connections {#introspection}